ChalesYu/rtl8822bs-aml/README.md

 Power quality for wifi hardware is not good. (e.g Need Vdd 3.3V but only get 2.7~2.9V , Similar problem happen on some board with XR819 wifi)
 Data transfer have mistake in sdio interface between wifi and host. (slow down mmc controller clk speed may help, or ask your platform vendor how to avoid data transfer error.)
 ```

+Please also follow Hardware_Reference_design to check if your board missing something.

 Change to another hardware platform or use another SBC to test again is also a better choice.